whitead/JSMD/README.md

 JSMD
 ====

-A molecular dynamics written in javascript
+A molecular dynamics written in javascript.